 Figure \ref{fig:figure3} shows the results concerning highly connected BNs (density level $0.8$), in the case of datasets with $50$ samples and no noise.
-In this condition, the performances of the three algorithms are similar, even though the Pareto front identified by NSGA-II dominates the solutions found by AIC and BIC (left panel).
-Interestingly, all algorithms identified solutions with fewer edges than the ground truth and similar likelihood.
-It is worth noting that NSGA-II also improves from the points of view of precision, reaching the levels of AIC and BIC (Figure \ref{fig:figure3}, central panel), and specificity, outperforming both AIC and BIC (Figure \ref{fig:figure3}, right panel).
+In this condition, the performance of the three algorithms are similar, even though the optimal Pareto front identified by NSGA-II dominates the solutions found by AIC and BIC (left).
+It is worth noting that all algorithms identified solutions with fewer edges than the ground truth, while only the solutions of the optimal Pareto front of NSGA-II have likelihood values similar to the ground truth.
+Moreover, NSGA-II obtained good results in terms of precision and specificity, reaching the levels of AIC and BIC (Figure \ref{fig:figure3}, right).

-The same observations hold when $20\%$ noise is added to the dataset; the only difference with the previous results regards the solution identified by AIC, whose sensitivity and precision is slightly lower (see Figure \ref{fig:figure4}).
+The same observations hold when $20\%$ noise is added to the dataset, where the only difference with the previous results regards the solution identified by AIC, whose precision and specificity are slightly lower (see Figure \ref{fig:figure4}).

-The following set of tests were performed by considering $100$ (data not shown) and $500$ samples, employing the different values of density and noise in the datasets listed above.
+The following set of tests were performed by considering $100$ (see Supplementary File) and $500$ samples, with the different values of density and noise in the datasets listed above.
 Figures \ref{fig:figure5} and \ref{fig:figure6} show the results obtained in the case of $500$ samples, density $0.2$ and different values of noise in the datasets ($0\%$ and $20\%$, respectively).
-As in the case of $50$ samples, the Pareto front largely dominates the solutions found by both BIC and AIC (left panels); moreover, we still observe that the statistical analysis of the structural features shows that AIC and BIC lead to better fitting solutions, with increased values of precision-recall and sensitivity-specificity of the solutions (central and right panels).
-On the contrary, the values concerning the solutions achieved by NSGA-II are characterized by similar values of the $50$ sample case.
+As in the case of $50$ samples, the Pareto front largely dominates the solutions found by both BIC and AIC (left panels); moreover, we still observe that the statistical analysis of the structural features obtained by considering precision, recall and specificity (right panels of the figures), shows that AIC and BIC lead to better fitting solutions than NSGA-II.

 Figures \ref{fig:figure7} and \ref{fig:figure8} show the results obtained when considering a network density equal to $0.8$.
-In general, the results achieved in these tests are similar to those obtained in the case of datasets with $50$ samples.
-However, we observe that the performances of NSGA-II are improved in this case and that only in the case of $20\%$ noise in the dataset both the solutions of BIC and AIC are dominated by the Pareto front.
+In general, the results achieved in this batch of tests are similar to those obtained in the case of datasets with $50$ samples, with a slight improvement of the performance of NSGA-II.